aleph-fbk/pqc-kb/content/kb/quantum/05-gates.md

 weight: 5
 ---

-## How power is achieved: quantum gates and measurements
 >[!WARNING]
 > The following is suited for those with a basic knowledge of linear algebra and information theory.
 Some concepts are reintroduced here, but we assume a certain familiarity with circuits, gates, linear applications and associated matrices, linear combinations, basis and orthonormality.